 Great jobs for people with social anxiety do exist.
 Lots of them.
 Many jobs for people with anxiety of a more generalized nature also exist.
 You may just need a different way of thinking about the challenge of finding one that suits you.

 First, keep in mind that you're not alone.
-Social anxiety disorder (SAD) affects about 15 million people in the U.S. (almost seven percent of the population).1 But over 13 percent of people will experience social anxiety at some point in their lifetimes.
-It's a condition that ranks as the world's third-largest mental health problem.2 In addition, about 6.8 million Americans are living with generalized anxiety disorder (GAD), which is characterized by too much worrying about many other aspects of everyday life.3
+Social anxiety disorder (SAD) affects about 15 million people in the U.S. (almost seven percent of the population).
+But over 13 percent of people will experience social anxiety at some point in their lifetimes.
+It's a condition that, according to the National Institute of Mental Health, can cause physical symptoms like sweating, nausea, and a rapid heartbeat.
+In addition, about 6.8 million Americans are living with generalized anxiety disorder (GAD), which is characterized by too much worrying about many other aspects of everyday life.

 Yet, anxiety is very treatable, especially in the care of a specialist who truly understands social phobia, SAD, generalized anxiety, and how to use methods like cognitive-behavioral therapy to help you.